alaTest Sites

 475 reviews

 alaTest has collected and analyzed 475 reviews of Fujifilm X-Pro1.
 The average rating for this product is 4.4/5, compared to an average rating of 4.3/5 for other Digital Compact Cameras for all reviews.
-Reviewers are impressed by the price and portability.
-The image quality and usability also get good feedback.
-Many are negative about the image stabilizer and control panel, and views are divided on the focus.
+People are impressed by the price and portability.
+The image quality and usability are also appreciated.
+Some have doubts about the image stabilizer and control panel.
+There are some mixed views about the focus.

 performance, usability, image quality, portability, price